TheBigBookMan/grad-dip/Cyber Security/Intro to Cyber Security.md

 			- failing to fully authenticate a remote system before transferring data
 			- leaving open otherwise secured access points
 			- accessing malicious code that opens a back door
-			- misrouted faces, documents left on printers
+			- misrouted faxes, documents left on printers
 			- walking away from aan access terminal while data is displyaed on the monitor
 		- **Countermeasures**- organisations must employ robust countermeasres to protect data from unath access
 			- data classification and labeling